 Code.org offers courses that include videos, tutorials, and projects.
 The platform offers courses and activities that are free, interactive and fun.

-Codingal is the #1 code-learning platform that provides online coding classes for kids.
+Codingal is the #1 code-learning platform that provides free online coding classes for kids.
 The platform offers private and group coding classes for grade 1-12 students.

-Juni Learning offers beginner to advanced courses for kids.
+Juni Learning offers beginner to advanced coding courses for kids.
 Wherever you start, you’ll build strong coding skills.